danielhstahl/Lesson1/MattREADME.md

 `git push origin [branchname]`

 Matt's version  of the README.md file.
 Successfully authenticated and pushed my branch to GitHub.
 Now I need to figure out how to adjust the API example to use the FRED data.
 Or perhaps Zillow.

+My FRED API key:
+a317e3bc1c064490ef1f196c1d4b8dab

+Resolved 'http' error by changing code to "https.get(".
+Added my FRED API key to pull info correctly.
+Completed assignment and pushed my branch to the repository.